sympy/sympy/doc/src/tutorial/calculus.rst

     >>> integrate(cos(x), x)
     sin(x)

+You can use sympy for symbolic as well as for numerical integration.
+Symbolic integrals are the ones which gives the result in symbolic mathematical notations while numberical integrals give the exact value of the result.

+Consider a definite integral of cos(x) with respect to x ranging from 0 to 1, as an example. its symbolic result is sin(1) while the numerical result is 0.841470984807897 You can run the following code snippet to test it:

+    >>> from sympy import *
+    >>> integral = integrate(cos(x),(x,0,1))
+    >>> integral
+    sin(1) # This represents symbolic integration
+    >>> integral.evalf()
+    0.841470984807897 # This represents numerical integration.

 Note that SymPy does not include the constant of integration.
 If you want it, you can add one yourself, or rephrase your problem as a differential equation and use ``dsolve`` to solve it, which does add the constant (see :ref:`tutorial-dsolve`).